erikmswan/react-boilerplate/README.md

 For the development server, use `npm run dev`.
 This will build files to memory and host the app by default on `http://localhost:9080` using `webpack-dev-server`.

 For the server, do `npm run server:dev`.
-This will build the server files and execute them, host on `http://localhost:3000` by default.
+This will build the server files and execute them, hosted on `http://localhost:3000` by default.
 There is no hot reloading for the server yet, so you will have to rebuild the files every time you make a change.

 ### Hot Reloading